MicrosoftDocs/sql-docs/docs/sql-server/failover-clusters/windows/upgrade-sql-server-failover-cluster-instance-2008-2012.md

 ## Prerequisites

 -   Prior to performing any of the migration strategies, a parallel Windows Server failover cluster with Windows Server 2016/2012 R2 must be prepared.
-All nodes comprising SQL Server FCIs must be joined to the Windows Cluster with the parallel FCI installed.
+All nodes comprising SQL Server failover cluster instances (FCIs) must be joined to the Windows Cluster with the parallel FCIs installed.
 Any standalone machines **must not** be joined to the Windows Server failover cluster prior to migration.
 User databases should be synchronized on the new environment prior to migration.

 -   All destination instances must be running the same version of SQL Server as their parallel instance in the original environment, with the same instance names and IDs, and installed with the same features.
 Installation paths and directory structure should be identical on the destination machines.
 This does not include FCI virtual network names, which must be different prior to migration.
 Any features enabled by the original instance (Always On, FILESTREAM, etc.) should be enabled on the destination instance.

 -   The parallel cluster should have no Always On Availability Groups installed prior to migration.

--   Downtime when migrating a cluster which uses strictly Availability Groups (with or without SQL FCIs) can be greatly limited by using Distributed Availability Groups, but this does require that all instances run SQL Server 2016 RTM (or above versions).
+-   Downtime when migrating a cluster that uses strictly Availability Groups (with or without SQL FCIs) can be greatly limited by using Distributed Availability Groups, but this does require that all instances run SQL Server 2016 RTM (or above versions).

 -   All migration strategies require SQL Server sysadmin role.
 All Windows users used by SQL Server services (i.e. Windows account running replication agents) must have the OS level permissions on each machine in the new environment.